kettubot/kettu-docs/Guides/Moderation Guide.md

 ## Channel Moderation Commands

-- Slowmode [time] [channel] [reason] Lets you modify a channels slowlow in a moments notice!
+- Slowmode [time] [channel] [reason] Lets you modify a channels slowlow in a moment's notice!
 Must be between 0 and 21600 seconds.

 - Lockchannel [channel] [reason] [nsfw] [hide] Locks down a channel prevent users from speaking, [click here](https://kettu.cc/docs/guides/setting-up-lockchannel) to learn more about how to set this up.
 If the nsfw flag is added Kettu will mark the channel as nsfw until the channel is unlocked.
 The hide flag will hide the channel from users until the channel is unlocked.

 - Lockserver [reason] Locks down a server from speaking.
 [Click here](https://dev.kettu.cc/docs/guides/setting-up-lockserver) to learn more about how to set it up

 - Unlockchannel [channel] [reason] Unlocks a channel.
-This will automatically remove any flags that where applied when the channel got locked.
+This will automatically remove any flags that were applied when the channel got locked.

 - Unlockserver [reason] Unlocks a server allowing users to speak again.